itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/01-reconnaissance-port-scan.md

 ### Microsoft Defender for Endpoint

-Microsoft Defender detected a TCP port scan on the victim machine originating from `192.168.10.133`, with **1000 ports scanned**.
+Microsoft Defender detected a TCP port scan on the victim machine and the Domain Controller originating from `192.168.10.133`, with **1000 ports scanned on each host**.

 The activity was mapped to **T1046 — Network Service Discovery**.

 ![EDR Port Scan - Victim](../images/reconnaissance-port-scan/edr-port-scan-victim.png)

-The Domain Controller also generated an **Inbound Vertical Port Scan** detection from `192.168.10.133`.

 ![EDR Port Scan - DC](../images/reconnaissance-port-scan/edr-port-scan-dc.png)